darklang/docs/docs/reference/sharing-your-dark-projects.md

 ---
 id: sharing-dark
-title: Sharing Dark
+title: Sharing Darklang
-sidebar_label: Sharing Dark
+sidebar_label: Sharing Darklang
 ---

 Thanks for being part of our beta!
 We'd love for you to share your Darklang